 Low voltage battery

-The first culprit when you are experiencing battery problems is to check your battery voltage.
+The first culprit when you are experiencing battery problems is your battery voltage, so you should check this first.
 The battery powers the starter and if it is not working, the starter will fail.
 You can use a voltmeter to check the remaining charge on the battery.
 Set your device to 12 V and then connect the terminals.
 Turn on your headlights and read the voltage.

 A functioning battery requires 12.4 V to 12.6 V to operate the starter.
 Anything less than this and your car won’t start.
 If you are in an unsecured area, you can jumpstart your car and then later choose to either recharge the battery or purchase a new one.

 Next, check out whether your battery terminals are corroded.
-For this, you will notice some whitish or greenish substance on the terminals.
+For this, you will notice a whitish or greenish substance on the terminals.
 You can clean your terminals with a baking water solution.
-Pour one part baking soda and three parts water to a bowl.
+Pour one part baking soda and three parts water into a bowl.

 While pouring the liquid on the terminals, use a brush to rid the terminals of corrosion.
 Rinse with water.
-If you do not have baking soda you can use soda – carbonic acid in soda can eradicate the battery terminals off corrosion.
+If you do not have baking soda, you can use soda – carbonic acid in soda can eradicate the battery terminals of corrosion.

 If the battery is working fine, then the problem could be with your starter motor.
 You will be forced to dismantle some engine parts like the intake manifold to access the motor.
 A faulty motor will prevent your starter from engaging.
 Start by checking the mounting bolts for any loose wires.

 The grinding noise you hear with the starter is due to a clash between the flywheel and the ring gear.
 Next is to dismantle the starter and check inside for the pinion gears.
-This is often placed at the front of the starter.
+These are often placed at the front of the starter.
 The pinion gears engage the flywheel in firing up your engine.

-With time these gears get worn out and cause starter, not engaging problems.
+With time, these gears get worn out and cause problems with the starter engaging.
 It is time to purchase a new piston gear if when you try to rotate it, it moves in both directions.